-Suspected U.S. drone strike kills al Qaeda militants in Yemen
+Suspected U.S. drone strike kills Al Qaeda militants in Yemen

 Nineteen U.S. drone strikes killed 124 militants and four civilians in Yemen in 2014, according to the New America Foundation, which maintains a database of drone operations.

-Reporting by Mohammed Mukhashaf; Writing by Noah Browning; Editing by Alison Williams
+Reporting By Mohammed Mukhashaf; Writing by Noah Browning; Editing by Stephen Powell